microsoft/terminal/.github/ISSUE_TEMPLATE/Bug_Report.md

 name: Bug report 🐛
 about: Report errors or unexpected behavior
 title: "Bug Report"
-labels: Issue-Question
+labels: ''
 assignees: ''

 ---

 <!--
-This bug-tracker is monitored by Windows Console development team and other technical folks.
+This bug-tracker is monitored by Windows Terminal development team and other technical folks.

 **Important: When reporting BSODs or security issues, DO NOT attach memory dumps, logs, or traces to Github issues**.
 Instead, send dumps/traces to secure@microsoft.com, referencing this GitHub issue.